 After a few bouts of sprinting in the wrong direction and misreading of gate information, I had, thankfully at last, finally found my departure gate.
 Catching my breath, there I stood, scoping out the passenger security lines, looking for the right person whom I could get in line behind.
 I didn’t want to look too conspicuous by just standing there observing people because the airport’s armed security was also scoping out people as that was their job.
 Whereas my people-scanning was borne out of insecurity and the need to identify a possible threat to my OCD fears.

 I did a quick scan of the two security lines and immediately identified two people in the line to my right that fit the profile as being in a possibly hazardous demographic.
 They were a pair of Filipino men, both thin, in unremarkable attire.
-Yet among their carry-ons were cellophane plastic bags with the handles tied into a knot – a common form of carryall for individuals from poorer nations.
-This meant that they were probably still current residents of the Philippines and thereby living in a country with a rampant sex trade rivaled only perhaps by Thailand, and therefore their possible exposure, let alone possible indulgence (due to poor education) with prostitution and STDs was at such an elevated rate that they were to be avoided at all cost.
+Yet among their carry-ons were cellophane plastic bags with the handles tied into a knot – a common form of carryall for individuals from under-developed nations.
+This meant that they were probably still current residents of the Philippines and thereby living in a country with a rampant sex trade rivaled only perhaps by Thailand, so their possible exposure to prostitution and STDs was at an elevated rate, making them individuals to be avoided.
 Despite the fact that I wouldn’t even be standing behind them and actually would have had several people in line separating me from them didn’t matter.
 After the gate security personnel handled their items and their passports, they would be contaminated and those same gate security personnel would then handle the items and passports of everyone in line who came after the Filipino gentlemen and would therefore contaminate all those that followed them, including me, if I were to get in that line.
 So that line was out.

 I was now really annoyed by my bad timing because the two Filipino men were near the front of the line and about to pass through security, so if I had arrived at the gate just a minute or two later, I wouldn’t even have seen them and would therefore have thought the line to be perfectly safe and acceptable for me to stand in.
 I mean other than the two Filipino gentlemen, every other person in that line was perfectly acceptable according to my OCD definitions of safe demographics.

 As I did my profiling for the sake of my security, I noticed that the gate guards were also profiling.
 They were profiling me.
-I’m Middle Eastern so right there that’s a red flag sticking out of my head.
-Then I had been suspiciously idling and didn’t get into a security line without my own “security checks” so that had to have seemed odd to them.
+I'm Middle Eastern so right there that's a red flag sticking out of my head.
+Then I had been suspiciously idling and didn't get into a security line without my own "security checks" so that had to have seemed odd to them.
 Suddenly, I was mad at them for looking at me suspiciously.
 For profiling me!
 An American citizen!
 A Caucasian!
 How dare they!
 Sure I had dark features, but was that sufficient to make me a target to hone in on?
-I didn’t think so.
-I was mad, but just as suddenly as I had been initially angered by their looking at me untowardly, I was suddenly aware that my anger wasn’t really directed at them.
-I was mad at myself.
-I too was a full-fledged-profiler!
+I didn't think so.
+I was mad, but just as suddenly as I had been initially angered by their looking at me untowardly, I was suddenly aware that my anger wasn't really directed at them.
+I was furious with myself.
+I Was full-fledged-profiler!
 How long had I been making judgments of strangers like this?
-How long had I been avoiding people based on irrational assumptions unrelated to their character?
+How long had I been avoiding people based on irrational assumptions, exaggerated stereotypes, and hateful criteria unrelated to their character?

 At least in the context of post 9/11 air-travel, the gate security had some justification, albeit misguided, in their profiling.
 Mine was based on irrational fears.
-Fear – how much damage that sentiment does.
+Hateful, intrusive thoughts and irrational fears.
+Fear - how much damage that sentiment does.
 How much destruction it has wrought in my life.
 But I knew this was yet another moment of realization wasted.
 I knew that I would continue to profile and avoid.
 I would continue to fear.
-I couldn’t stop.
-I hated it but I couldn’t stop it.
+I couldn't stop.
+I hated it but I couldn't stop it.
 I hated myself for doing it but I knew I would continue to do it, and rigorously.
+I had become the kind of person I loathed.
 Between this moment of realization and the guards eying me, I just wanted to vanish.
-I didn’t want to be there.
-I don’t mean at CDG airport, I meant there – standing amongst people, being a part of society.
+I didn't want to be there.
+I don't mean at CDG airport, I meant there – standing amongst people, being a part of society.
 There was no goodness to be found in it.
-Just fear and guilt.
-Another epiphany; I was just trying to survive.
-I wasn’t able to live.
+Just fear and guilt, replacing the heart.
+Just fear and guilt constantly pulsing, alternately pumping adrenaline and sadness through my body.
+It wasn’t just my mind OCD was taking over.
+It was in my tissues, my organs.
+It was trying to permeate my whole being.
+It’s hold was tightening.
+I was only able to tear myself out of it’s grip now by such moments of self-loathing.
+Of my thoughts, my conduct.
+But they’re not mine!
+These thoughts!
+These behaviors!
+They aren’t mine!
+Another epiphany; I was now just trying to survive, here and there, but always in sadness.
+Always in hateful fear.
+Where was my heart?
+I’m not able to live!.

-Despite this depressing thought, I needed to act.
+Before I vomited, which I felt I was about to, I needed to act.
 I was here and needed to move, not remain frozen in thought.
-My timing was actually decent because as I edged toward the line I had chosen, the person who got in line right in front of me was a married business man in his fifties of Anglo-European descent.
+I edged toward the line I had chosen, the person who got in line right in front of me was a married business man in his fifties of Anglo-European descent.
 I was able to make this assessment within the four second window I would give myself to make a judgment before acting.
 Within that time I was able to surmise his age, see that he was wearing a gold wedding band on his left hand, had blue eyes and a very light complexion.
 I made a flash assessment that his clothes were of a higher quality.
 He was well dressed in dark slacks and a stripped button down shirt.
 The detail that assured me most of his good standing was his watch.
-I recognized it as an Audemars Piguet Royal Oak Carbon Concept which wasn’t common or cheaply acquired.
+I recognized it as an Audemars Piguet Royal Oak Carbon Concept which wasn't common or cheaply acquired.
 Sure it could always be a knock-off, but as the rest of his presence visually supported his being high-class, I gave him the benefit of the doubt that he could afford the real thing.

-I wasn’t as pleased with the woman who got in line directly behind me, but I had no control over who would come in line behind me.
+I wasn't as pleased with the woman who got in line directly behind me, but I had no control over who would come in line behind me.
 So I just had to make sure that I went through security without my items coming into contact with those of the woman behind me.
-She wasn’t anything horrible.
-If she was I would get out of line and get back in again later behind another “clean” looking person.
-It’s just that she was seemingly from one of the higher-risk countries.
+I didn’t get any piercing misfiring synapses indicating she was to be avoided.
+If I had, I would get out of line and get back in again later behind another "clean" looking person.
+It's just that she was seemingly from one of the higher-risk countries.
 Now I could feel the anxiety creeping in because I started to think about the possibility of my items coming into contact with hers.
 I would have to move fast to get my belt, jacket and shoes back on after they went through the scanner.
-Sometimes the people at the scanning machines shove the trays containing one’s items down the ramp when there’s a tray traffic jam and if the woman manning this scanner handled the tray of the woman behind me before handling my tray, I would be screwed.
+Sometimes the people at the scanning machines shove the trays containing one's items down the ramp when there's a tray traffic jam and if the woman manning this scanner handled the tray of the woman behind me before handling my tray, I would be screwed.
 I had to move fast and that I did.

 When I came to the trays and security conveyor belt, I first took off my belt and jacket and emptied my pockets into one tray.
 Then I quickly slipped off my shoes (I always keep laces loose enough to be able to slip shoes on and off without having to use my hands or touch them and the lace knots very tight so they won't unravel forcing me to use both hands to re-tie them).
 Using only my right hand, I lifted my shoes by the loops of the tied laces and placed them in a separate tray.
 I couldn't have my shoes that had whatever grime the floor contained, cross-contaminate my other items.
 I walked through that metal detector without setting off any alarm and was quickly patted down on the other side by a gate agent wearing surgical gloves.
 I didn't like the connotation the gloves evoked in my mind, but didn't have time to dwell.
 I had to gather my items in the trays that had come through the x-ray scanners and re-wear them fast before they were handled by a gate agent who may have also touched the trays holding the items of the woman behind me.
 In record time, I slipped my shoes and belt back on, grabbed my cell phone and keys, and placed my boarding pass and passport into the folded manila envelope and walked toward my boarding gate, keeping an eye out on the way over for a bar or restaurant that served alcohol.
 I found a bar and had enough time for a quick drink.
 I needed one.